-There exist dozens of highway bus companies in Japan, including the former state run JR Bus companies, many regional bus companies and discount bus operators.
-Unfortunately, most of these bus operators do not maintain an English website and are difficult to use by foreign tourists.
-Below are some of the companies which are easy to use by foreigners:
+There exist dozens of highway bus companies in Japan, including the former state-run JR Bus companies, many regional bus companies and discount bus operators.
+Many of these bus operators do not maintain an English website and are difficult to use by foreign tourists.
+Below are some of the bus companies and services which are easy to use by foreigners:

 Willer Express is a leading discount bus operator with a wide network that allows for interregional bus travel.
 It is one of the few bus operators which allow online reservations in English.
-Willer Express also sells the Japan Bus Pass, a very cheap bus pass for foreign tourists in Japan.
+Willer Express also sells the Japan Bus Pass, a cheap bus pass for foreign tourists.

 Until spring 2013, the Japan Rail Pass used to be valid on a small number of JR highway bus lines, but it is now not valid on any highway bus anymore.

-On most routes, three types of tickets are available: one way tickets, round trip tickets and booklets of multiple tickets:
+On other routes, there are typically three types of tickets available: one way tickets, round trip tickets and booklets of multiple tickets:

-Round trip tickets are typically around ten percent cheaper than two one way tickets.
-However, the return trip has to be made within a certain time frame, typically within six to ten days following the outward journey.
+Round trip tickets are around ten percent cheaper than two one way tickets.
+However, the return trip has to be made within a certain time frame, typically within 6-10 days following the outward journey.

 How to buy bus tickets

-Bus ticket can usually be purchased at major bus terminals, by phone (often in Japanese only, see phone numbers on the bus operators' websites), at convenience stores (using a terminal with instructions in Japanese), through travel agents or online (usually in Japanese only).
-As mentioned above, Willer Express allows for online reservations on their English website, while tickets for JR highway buses can also be purchased at ticket counters of JR stations across Japan.
+Bus tickets can usually be purchased at major bus terminals, at convenience stores (using a terminal with instructions in Japanese), through travel agents, by phone or online (usually in Japanese only).
+The websites by Willer Express and Japan Bus Online allow for online reservations in English, while tickets for some (but not all) JR highway bus lines can also be purchased at ticket counters of JR stations across Japan.

 Many long distance buses, especially overnight buses, require advance seat reservations.
 It is recommended to make reservation early for popular routes and during busy travel seasons.
 However, if the bus is not booked out, it is usually possible to purchase a ticket just prior to departure at the bus terminal.
 On some shorter bus lines, seat reservations are not possible.

 The Japan Bus Pass is a great offer for low budget travelers.
 The pass can reduce transportation costs to very low levels for those willing to spend some nights on a bus.
-The pass is available as 3-day and 5-day version and does not need to be used on consecutive days.
+The pass is available as 3-day, 5-day and 7-day version and does not need to be used on consecutive days.
 It cannot be used by residents of Japan.

 Discount buses often do not use major bus terminals, but stop at less easily found bus stops near a bus terminal or railway station.
 These locations can be slightly challenging to find, so make sure to confirm them in advance to know exactly where your bus departs from.